-- ☐ When the system is first installed - ☐ After the system has been completely flushed and cleaned - ☐ When a new absorption cell (or flow-through mercury cell) is fitted - ☐ Whenever new pump tubes are fitted - ☐ When the reaction coil is renewed. - 1.
-Allow the pump to operate for three or four minutes to stabilize the flow rates. - 2.
-Make sure the instrument is in 'Abs' mode with a suitably short integration period. - 3.
-Aspirate your highest standard, monitor the signal, and note the time interval for the signal to rise from zero to its stable value.
-The time that you measure will be the pre-read delay you should enter into your system software.
+- 1 Allow the pump to operate for three or four minutes to stabilize the flow rates. - 2 Make sure the instrument is in 'Abs' mode with a suitably short integration period. - 3 Aspirate your highest standard, monitor the signal, and measure the time taken for the signal to rise from zero to its stable value.
+The time you measure for this interval will be the pre-read delay that you should enter into your system software.

-Note When presenting solutions to the system, always wait until this period has elapsed before taking a reading.
+When presenting solutions to the system, always wait until this period has elapsed before taking a reading.

-- 4. Aspirate your analytical blank. - 5.
-Continue to aspirate the standard and analytical blank in turn until a consistent response is obtained for the standard solution, then proceed to section 3.2.
+- 4 Aspirate your analytical blank - 5 Continue to aspirate the standard and analytical blank in turn until a consistent response is obtained for the standard solution and then proceed to 'Operation' on Page 51.

 If a consistent response cannot be obtained within a reasonable time, contamination is the likely cause.
 Even slight contamination of the system can suppress production of hydride (or mercury vapor).
 In this circumstance, you must suspend the conditioning procedure and clean the system thoroughly before continuing.
-Refer to section 5.1 for cleaning instructions.
+Refer to Page 71 for cleaning instructions.